Mikejo5000/vsts-docs-pr/docs/package/nuget/move-from-fileshares.md

 <a name="integrate-with-your-builds"></a>
 #### Integrate with your builds

 Update your builds to ensure they have the right credentials to consume and publish packages in feeds.
-Team Build has _NuGet Installer_ and _NuGet Publisher_ tasks; see the [Team Build](../build/team-build-nuget.md) page for details.
+See the how-to's for [restoring](/vsts/build-release/package/nuget-restore.md) and [publishing](/vsts/build-release/package/nuget-pack-publish.md) packages in Team Build.